 Travel straight from the capital’s airport to the mainland gateway to Venice.
 Learn about taking the train from Rome Fiumicino Airport to Venice Mestre.

 Travelers arriving at Rome’s primary international airport are typically in a hurry to move on to where they actually want to spend time.
-It’s extremely handy, then, that Fiumicino has a train station right in the airport - one that will, if you time it properly, take you on a direct trip 342 miles (551 km) to Venice’s Mestre station.
+It’s extremely handy that Fiumicino has a train station right in the airport, one that will, if you time it properly, take you on a direct trip 342 miles (551 km) to Venice’s Mestre station.

-Mestre isn’t the station right on the islands of Venice - that one is called Venezia Santa Lucia - but Venice Mestre is a good option for budget travelers who might feel a bit shocked by Venice’s hotel prices.
+Mestre isn’t the station right on the islands of Venice.
+The station on Venice’s islands is called Venezia Santa Lucia, but Venice Mestre is a good option for budget travelers who might feel a bit shocked by Venice’s hotel prices.
 It’s also a good base for exploring the Veneto, since it’s on the mainland.

 Frequent Trains from Rome Fiumicino Airport to Venice Mestre

-Trenitalia operates a total of 24 trains per day from Fiumicino Aeroporto station to Venezia Mestre station, two of which are direct trains.
+There are at least 24 trains per day from Fiumicino Aeroporto station to Venezia Mestre station, two of which are direct trains.
 This means that while there will be stops along the way, passengers bound for Mestre won’t need to get off or change trains.
-The direct trip takes 4 hours 15 minutes.
+The direct trip takes 4 hours and 15 minutes.

-In terms of timing, there’s more selection among the routes that require one train change, and these trips often take just under 4.5 hours - not much longer than the direct trip.
-The transfer point varies.
+In terms of timing, there’s more selection among the routes that require one train change.
+These trips often take just under 4.5 hours, which is not much longer than the direct trip.
+As for the transfer stations, they vary.
 The trip may be a Regionale train to Roma Tiburtina followed by one of Trenitalia’s high-speed Alta Velocità (AV) trains to Venice Mestre, or one AV train to Padova and another AV train to Mestre, or an AV train to Bologna followed by a Regionale to Mestre.
 Be sure to check the details on your ticket so you know when you’ll need to change trains.

 Ticket prices on this route range from $52-87.